What is Movement Integration?

 - Postural assessments

 - Exercise prescription to keep you on track at home.

 - Self-care strategies.

-Movement Integration is included with any Massage Therapy, FST, and Personal Training sessions and includes:
+Movement Integration is included with any Massage Therapy & FST sessions and includes:

 - Health History Intake

 - Assessments including posture, range of motion, functional movements

 - Identification of potential weak points, restricted areas, and opportunities for change

 - A custom treatment plan to help you progress toward more balance and ease in your body

 - Isolated or functional exercises to support whole-body strength, fitness, and conditioning